 A.The Application promulgated by the Corporation shall require submission of the following information from each Applicant:

-10.any other necessary and relevant information as determined by the Corporation.
+10.Any other necessary and relevant information as determined and/or requested by the Corporation.

 A.The Corporation shall conduct a review of the Applications received on a rolling basis, which may include periodic deadlines that will be published on the Corporation’s web site from time to time, until such time as well as available funds under the Act have been committed, at which point the Corporation will cease reviewing Applications until such time as additional funding is available.